- Chart

 Goal

-The primary investment goal of the VanEck Fallen Angel High Yield Bond ETF is to seek total return, consisting of income and capital appreciation.
-It aims to achieve this by investing in a diversified portfolio of fallen angel high yield bonds.
+The primary investment goal of the VanEck Fallen Angel High Yield Bond ETF is to generate current income and, secondarily, capital appreciation.
+It aims to achieve this by investing in a portfolio of fallen angel high yield bonds.

 Investment Approach and Strategy

-Strategy: The ETF aims to track the performance of the ICE BofA U.S. Fallen Angel High Yield Index.
-This index methodology specifically targets corporate debt that has been downgraded from investment grade to high yield.
+Strategy: The ETF aims to track the performance of the Bloomberg Global Aggregate U.S. Fallen Angel High Yield Index.
+This index methodology provides a rules-based approach to selecting fallen angel bonds.

 Market Position